innis / nostr-relay

 1. Implement Required Interfaces

-The relay requires two interfaces to be implemented by your host application:
+The relay requires these interfaces from your host application:

 Access control can use the built-in RelayPolicy or a custom implementation of RelayPolicyInterface.